Can We Talk: a National Miniseries for Mental Health Awareness Month

 Safe Space Radio now offers continuing education credits for license renewal for physicians, nurses, psychologists, and social workers.
 Maine Medical Center has designated each podcast for a maximum of 1 AMA PRA Category 1 Credit(s)™, and the NASW-Maine has approved them for CE credits for social workers.
 The fee of $10 will be used to create new programming that fosters empathy, reduces stigma, and inspires the difficult conversations that improve our health.

 After-School Radio & Social Change Internship

 In partnership with two organizations in the Bronx, DreamYard, an arts and social justice organization, and HERE to HERE, an equity and career pathways program, we work with a team of high school students who train as production advisors to assist in the creation of our radio mini-series, Can We Talk.
 Students participate in all phases of content and idea development, interviewing, writing, and editing, to learn about the relationship between narrative and social change and develop skills for future work in media, advocacy, or the nonprofit sector.
 This program is made possible by the generosity of the Pinkerton Foundation.

-Safe Space Radio co-hosts an annual conference on mental health topics in partnership with the Maine Association of Psychiatric Physicians.
+Safe Space Radio co-hosts a conference on mental health topics in partnership with the Maine Association of Psychiatric Physicians.
 The conference takes place in Portland, Maine, and features experts, speakers, and storytellers from around the country.

 - 2018: Meeting the Mental and Physical Health Needs of Immigrants, Refugees, & Asylum Seekers